rekcurd/dashboard/README.md

 ## Kubernetes support
 Rekcurd can be run on Kubernetes.
-See [here](https://github.com/rekcurd/community).
+See [community repository](https://github.com/rekcurd/community).